 We don’t want to make them stand in a hole and hit them with a sack filled with rocks.

-We have made a conscious decision to not just accept mental health but to defend it.
+We have made a conscious decision to not just encourage mental health but to defend it.

 In our varied careers we have worked with people who are on the Autism Spectrum, have Asperger’s, ADHD, OCD, Bi Polar, are agoraphobic or have anxiety disorders to name a few.
 All of these people have been talented.
 All of them have contributed.
 Some have needed support.
 Others have given support.
 Some once needed it and now are paying it forward.